 What if I've already sold seed of my variety but would still like to have it protected?

 As long as you have not sold seed of the variety, offered or advertised it for sale for more than 1 year in the United States, prior to the date your application is filed in the Plant Variety Protection Office, your variety is still eligible for protection.
-You have more than one year of eligibility if the variety has only been sold in a foreign country.
-Ordinarily that time would be 4 years, and 6 years for a tree or vine.

 What exemptions are there to the protection provided?